Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation: Model

 \section{Model}

-In this work, we go deeper into the behavior of the JTWPA sketched in Fig.~\ref{Fig01}~\cite{GuarcelloJTWPA2023,GuarcelloJTWPA2024}: the parameters for the system, discussed herein, are derived in Ref.~\onlinecite{Pagano2022}.
+We deal with the behavior of the JTWPA sketched in Fig.~\ref{Fig01}~\cite{GuarcelloJTWPA2023,GuarcelloJTWPA2024}: the parameters for the system, discussed herein, are derived in Ref.~\onlinecite{Pagano2022}.
 The yellow-shaded part of Fig.~\ref{Fig01} focus on the $n-$th cell of the 990 cells of the JTWPA, each of which incorporates an rf--SQUID, made by a JJ in parallel with a geometric inductance $L_{g,n} = 120\, \text{pH}$, and a capacitance $C_{g,n} = 24\, \text{fF}$.
 The input cell (highlighted in blue in Fig.~\ref{Fig01}) includes a pump and signal voltage source, denoted as $V_{\text{pump}}$ and $V_{\text{sign}}$, along with an input resistance and capacitance $R_i = 50\, \Omega$ and $C_i = 24\, \text{fF}$, respectively.
 The output cell (highlighted in green in Fig.~\ref{Fig01}) is supplied with a load resistance and capacitance, $R_{\ell} = 50\, \Omega$ and $C_{\ell} = 1\, \text{nF}$, respectively.

-All details of the numerical model that we employed are given in App.~\ref{AppA}.
+Details of the numerical model that we employed are given in App.~\ref{AppA}.
 Within the framework of the Resistively and Capacitively Shunted Junction (RCSJ) model~\cite{Barone1982}, the Josephson current through the $n$-th junction can be written as